hiroyuki-kasai/ClassifierToolbox/README.md

-# FaceRecognitionToolbox : A Matlab toolbox for face recognition.
+# ClassifierToolbox : A Matlab toolbox for recognition.

 ----------